From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

 We will estimate the total curvature of $\Sigma$ using its decomposition into $a$-regions, $b$-regions, and vertex discs.
 Corollary \ref{cor:surf-dec} says that it suffices to estimate the curvature of each vertex and the interior curvature of each region.

 \begin{claim} Each arc endpoint of $\Sigma$ has zero curvature. \end{claim} \begin{proof}[Proof of the claim] Let $v$ be an arc endpoint. \begin{itemize} \item Suppose that $v$ lies at the endpoint of a transition arc and a boundary arc.
 In particular, $v\in\partial\Sigma$, and $v$ is contained in two regions.
-The angle of $v$ in each region is $\pi/2$, and $\chi\left(\lk_\Sigma(v)\right)=1$, so that $\kappa(v)=0$. \item If $v$ is only the endpoint of a boundary arc (which has to be a loop), then it is contained in a single region, where its angle is $\pi$, so that $\kappa(v)=0$. \item If $v$ is only the endpoint of a transition arc (which has to be a loop again), then $v\not\in\partial\Sigma$, $v$ is contained in two regions, and its angle is $\pi$ in each.
+The angle of $v$ in each region is $\pi/2$, and $\chi\left(\lk_\Sigma(v)\right)=1$, so that $\kappa(v)=0$. \item If $v$ is only the endpoint of a transition arc (which has to be a loop again), then $v\not\in\partial\Sigma$, $v$ is contained in two regions, and its angle is $\pi$ in each.
 Since $\chi\left(\lk_\Sigma(v)\right)=0$ in this case, we get $\kappa(v)=0$ again.\qedhere \end{itemize} \end{proof}

 \begin{claim} Each $a$- or $b$-region of $\Sigma$ has non-positive interior curvature. \end{claim} \begin{proof}[Proof of the claim] Let $\Lambda$ be an $a$- or $b$-region of $\Sigma$.
 Recall from \S{}\ref{sec:ang-str} that the interior curvature of $\Lambda$ is